Menger's Theorem for Temporal Paths (Not Walks): Introduction

-Let us consider the problems \kpathsgen\ and \hcutsgen, where $X\in\{\textrm{vertex, t-vertex}\}$ and $Y\in\{\textrm{walk,path}\}$.
-Looking at Table~\ref{tab:summarywalks}, we remark that when $X = \text{ vertex}$, there is no difference between $Y$ being walk or path (see Proposition~\ref{prop:vertex}).
-For this reason, the results in~\cite{KKK.00,B.96} hold both for paths and walks.
-In~\cite{B.96}, Berman proved that deciding whether ${\cal G}$ has~$k$ vertex disjoint temporal \tpath{s,t}s (or, equivalently, temporal walks) in the non-strict model is $\NP$-complete, if $G$ is undirected, and that it continues so when $k=\tau=2$ and $G$ is directed.
-He then asked about the complexity when $k=2$ and $\mathcal{G}$ is undirected, and this was answered by Kempe et al.~\cite{KKK.00}, but only for the strict model.
-Concerning cuts for $X = \text{ vertex}$, Zschoche et al.~\cite{ZFMN.20} prove that it is also $\NP$-complete even if $\tau=2$ for the non-strict case and if $\tau=5$ for the strict one.
-They also prove that the problem is $\W[1]$-hard when parameterized by $h$ for both strict and non-strict, and give an $\FPT$ algorithm when parameterized by $\tau+h$.
-In~\cite{FMNRZ.20,MaackMNR23}, the authors investigate the vertex cut problem constrained to classes of temporal graphs.
+Concerning the first row of the tables ($X$ equal to ``vertex''), Berman~\cite{B.96} worked in the non-strict model and proved that deciding whether ${\cal G}$ has at least~$k$ vertex-disjoint temporal \tpath{s,t}s (or, equivalently, deciding whether $\pw(s,t)\ge k$ for a given $k$) is $\NP$-complete when $G$ is undirected, and that it remains hard when $k=\tau=2$ and $G$ is directed.
+He then asked about the complexity when $k=2$ and ${G}$ is undirected.
+This was answered by Kempe et al.~\cite{KKK.00}, but only for the strict model.
+This leaves open the complexity of deciding $\pw(s,t)\ge 2$ when $k=2$, $G$ is undirected, and the paths are non-strict.
+Concerning vertex cuts (or equivalently, deciding whether $\pwc(s,t)\le h$), Zschoche et al.~\cite{ZFMN.20} prove that the problem is also $\NP$-complete even if $\tau=2$ for the non-strict case and if $\tau=5$ for the strict case.
+They also prove that the problem is $\W[1]$-hard when parameterized by $h$ for both strict and non-strict contexts, and give an $\FPT$ algorithm when parameterized by $\tau+h$.
+Finally, in~\cite{FMNRZ.20,MaackMNR23}, the authors investigate the vertex cut problem constrained to classes of temporal graphs.

+As for row $X$ equal to ``\tvertex'' and $Y$ equal to ``walk'', we prove in \autoref{thm:tvertex_vwalks} that, in the non-strict case, all these values coincide (hence, the related version of Menger's Theorem holds) and they can be computed in polynomial time.
+As for the strict case, the analogous has already been proved in~\cite{MMS.19}.
+It is important also to mention that they use the nomenclature ``paths'' to refer to what are in fact ``walks''.
+In \autoref{app:mertzios-paths-and-walks} we give a short discussion of why this is the case.

+The situation is more interesting when $X$ is equal to ``vertex'' and $Y$ is equal to ``paths'', as can be seen in the tables.
+At first glance the reader might think that the non-strict cases of the related problems are ``easier'' than the strict case.
+However, \autoref{thm:strict_to_nonstrict} proves the opposite: we provide a polynomial-time reduction from the (directed) strict case to the (directed) non-strict case.
+We mention additionally that the reduction preserves the natural parameters.
+This implies that any positive result for the non-strict case automatically extends to the strict case, while negative results for the strict case carry over to the non-strict case.
+We use a star in the table to signal that the related entry is inherited from the other table based on \autoref{thm:strict_to_nonstrict}.
+We encourage the reader explore the tables and compare the complexity results between them.
+Next, we comment on column ``Menger's Th.''.